Strategic Dynamic Pricing with Network Effects: Introduction

 \subsubsection{Network Externalities}

-Markets for products with network externalities has been first studied in \cite{rohlfs1974theory}, \cite{katz1985network}, and \cite{farrell1985standardization}.
-Network externalities can either be direct or indirect.
-If the utility that a customer derives from the product increases as the number of adopters increases, then a direct externality exist as studied in \cite{katz1985network, nault1994adoption}.
-Examples include communication services such as mobile phone and instant messaging systems as the value of such services is a function of the number of others who also use the service.
-Indirect or complementary network externalities arise when there is a positive link between the utility to a customer and the number of other users of the product because of complementary products.
-This form of network externalities might exist because of interchangeability of complementary products such as computer software, video games, and electric cars because of availability of alternative fueling stations.

-Given the importance of network externalities in markets, empirical investigations have examined the implications of direct and indirect network effects in a variety of industries including \cite{gupta1999modeling, gandal1994hedonic, brynjolfsson1996network, basu2003indirect, au2001should, kauffman2002network, matutes1994shared, bayus1987forecasting, gandal1999adoptions, gandal2000dynamics, cottrell1998software, ribstein2001choice, gallaugher2002understanding, srinivasan2004first}.
-In particular, \cite{au2001should} examine the adoption of electronic bill presentment and payment technology and show the existence of network externalities and its implications, \cite{kauffman2002network} examine the impact of network externalities in the context of nationally shared electronic banking networks, \cite{matutes1994shared} demonstrate the presence of network externalities in ATM adoption decisions, \cite{ribstein2001choice} empirically study firms' choice of organizational form and examine network externalities on formations of limited liability partnerships (LLPs) and limited liability companies (LLCs), \cite{gallaugher2002understanding} empirically study the market for Web server software and establish the existence of network externalities, \cite{srinivasan2004first} study the effect of network externalities on the pioneer survival in technology market, and \cite{brynjolfsson1996network} empirically study the network externalities in software product market and establish that the network externalities significantly has increased the price of products.
+Markets for products with network effects has been first studied in \cite{rohlfs1974theory}, \cite{katz1985network}, and \cite{farrell1985standardization}.
+Given the importance of network effects in markets, empirical investigations have examined its implications in a variety of industries.
+In particular, \cite{au2001should} examine the adoption of electronic bill and payment technology and show the existence of network effects and its implications, \cite{gallaugher2002understanding} empirically study the market for Web server software and establish the presence of network effects, and \cite{brynjolfsson1996network} empirically study the network effects in software product market and confirm that the network effects significantly has increased the price of products.